pavanrshankar/LexicalAnalyzer/Documentation.md

 APPLICATION DOMAIN:

-Our language is specific to Classification Algorithms.
-Classification is a major Machine Learning methodology that involves learning from a given data and deriving some meaning from new data.
-The classification algorithms are not easy and intuitive to implement.
-There are different ways in which every algorithm is modeled and different working paradigm behind each of those.
-Providing a standard for writing such programs is crucial but at the same time customizability must be offered to the machine learning researcher/programmer.
-We chose 4 popular classification algorithms Neural Networks, Naïve Bayes, Linear regression with gradient descent and K Nearest neighbors and made a language that enables easy implementation of these algorithms but at the same time allows low level modifications.
+Language is specific to Classification Algorithms (Neural Networks, Naïve Bayes, Linear regression with gradient descent and K Nearest neighbors)

 SOME PROBLEMS IN THE DOMAIN THAT CAN BE SOLVED BY A LANGUAGE: